mykon23/WeightScale/README.md

 python goldtestrunner.py
 ```

 or an approriate version of Python installed on the execution environment.
-Note that some environments cally Python2.7 via python command.
-Python scripts were developed with Python3.7 which cannot be exectuted with Python2.7 (which is end of life).
-The goldtestrunner.py script contains the algorithm and interactions with the webpage to identify the fake web.
-The behavior of the webpage such as loading weighs and reading weighing results is captured within the WeightScale class defined within weighscale.py.
-The config.py file contains configurations required for the script execution.
+Note that some environments call Python 2.7 via python.
+If Python 2.7 is called, an error pertaining to print statements shall be displayed on console/terminal.
+In case Python 2.7 is called, run command with absolute path of Python 3.7 executable.